-If the Designated Safeguarding Lead considers that the welfare concerns indicate that a 'Child in Need' referral is appropriate, he/she will speak with parents / young person and obtain their consent for referral to the First Response Team (or other appropriate Children Service Care Team) to request an assessment.
-If parents refuse to give consent, but the pupil's needs are not being met, the Designated Safeguarding Lead will discuss the issues with the FRT.
+If the Designated Safeguarding Lead considers that the welfare concerns indicate that a 'Child in Need' referral is appropriate, he/she will speak with parents / young person and obtain their consent for referral to the First Response Team to request an assessment.
+If parents refuse to give consent, but the child's needs are not being met, the Designated Safeguarding Person will discuss the issues with the FRT.